pink-junkjard/hyperfiddle/README.md

                   :link/fiddle #:db{:id 17592186045435}}
                  {:link/rel :hyperfiddle/new, :link/fiddle #:db{:id 17592186045482}}}}
 ```
 > `:link/formula` is how Datomic query arguments are filled at the link site.
-Noteworthy: `(fn [ctx] @(contrib.reactive/cursor (:cell-data ctx) [:reg/gender]))` Why is it reactive?
-Because in a Reagent UI, if the dependency updates then the arguments need to be recomputed and the query re-run.
+Noteworthy: `(fn [ctx] @(contrib.reactive/cursor (:cell-data ctx) [:reg/gender]))` (this is cumbersome and will get simpler it should reduce to `:reg/gender`).
+Why is it reactive?
+Because in a live UI, if a dependency updates then the arguments need to be recomputed and the query re-run.
 Why shim a `contrib.reactive` namespace?
-Formulas also evaluate inside Datomic Peer, to predict data dependencies before the downstream API consumer asks for them.
+Formulas also evaluate inside Datomic Peer, to coordinate data dependencies before the downstream API consumer asks for them.

 > `:link/rel` has semantic meaning like html, `:options` matches up with the `:db.type/ref` renderer which is a data driven extension point.
 If you override the `:db.type/ref` renderer, you may care to use `:link/rel :options` as semantic hint to render like select options, or not.

 ### API as a graph permits optimizations that human-coded I/O cannot do:

 * Today: Automatic I/O partitioning and batching, optimized for cache hits
-* Today: Exact and total page responses without accidental over-fetching
+* Today: Exact and total page responses without over-fetching
 * Future: Smart server prefetching and optimistic push

 ## \#3.
 Reflective (data-driven) user interface